MicrosoftDocs/openapi-docs/OpenAPI/kiota/query-parameters-request-headers.md

 Contoso-Custom: foo, bar
 ```

-The request adapter will fold headers with multiple values automatically.
+The request adapter folds headers with multiple values automatically.

 > [!NOTE]
 > [Header values](https://github.com/microsoft/kiota/issues/2428) are limited to strings and the application must serialize other types.